hinghuynh/phase_0_unit_3/week_7/3_model_one_to_many_solo_challenge/my_solution.md

 ```

 ## Release 5: Reflection
-This was a pretty easy excercise as well.
+This was a pretty easy exercise as well.
 There wasn't realy anything that I struggled
 with.
 It took some time to figure out what inputs to add to the schema for twitter,
 because I don't use twitter, but after doing that creating all the SQL statements
 was fairly easy.
 I didn't really enjoy this challenge, probably because I didn't get